Montana Abortion Facts

 Percentage of Pregnancies Ending in Abortion (2011): 13%

 In 2011, 16,900 women in Montana became pregnant.
 71% of these pregnancies resulted in live births and 13% in induced abortions.
+The remaining pregnancies ended in miscarriage.

 Total Abortion Facilities (2011): 8